10 Of The Best Klon Centaur Clones

 As a result, the Tumnus Deluxe offers both Klon like tones, as well as a whole range of beautiful and warm overdrive tones.
 So if you are looking for a Klon clone, and you also want lots of tone tweaking possibilities, the Tumnus Deluxe could be a brilliant choice.
 At $199/£189, it’s also bang in the middle of the price bracket for this type of pedal.

-Somewhere between the faithful Klon replicas and the tone tweaking options of the Tumnus Deluxe lies the JHS Morning Glory.
+Somewhere between the faithful Klon replicas and the tone tweaking options of the Tumnus Deluxe lies the Keeley Electronic Oxblood.
 Stylistically, the pedal looks nothing like the original.
-But tonally, it has the same characteristics that make the Klon so famous.
+But tonally, it has many of the same characteristics that make the Klon so famous.
 It has the’ transparent’ overdrive, the warm and rich drive tones, and the ability to enhance the sound of any guitar and amp combination.

 If you like the idea of a dual overdrive pedal, but want a ‘more’ boutique option, the Nordvang Custom Wingman could be a great choice.
 Like Bill Finnegan – the designer of the original Klon – Henrik Nordvang set up Nordvang Custom by himself.
 It is a one man operation, with Nordvang personally designing, building and testing all of the pedals.